 Adult and pediatric index patients (IPs), defined as the first documented COVID-19 case in a household, were required to have at least one of the 14 COVID-19 symptoms (Supplementary Appendix) and a positive SARS-CoV-2 test result (antigen test or reverse transcriptase–polymerase chain reaction [RT-PCR] assay) within 72 hours prior to randomization of the participating HHC.
 The IPs received antiviral treatment at the discretion of each investigator.

 The enrolled HHCs were >12 years of age, had a negative local SARS-CoV-2 test as described above (intention-to-treat [ITT] population), and were enrolled within 72 hours of symptom onset in the IP.
 The modified ITT (mITT) population included all participants randomly assigned to the study intervention who had central laboratory–confirmed SARS-CoV-2 RT-PCR negativity and received at least one dose of study treatment.
 Multiple contacts from the same household could be enrolled; randomization was done at the individual participant level.
 Key exclusion criteria included fever or COVID-19 symptoms, documented SARS-CoV-2 infection or receipt of SARS-CoV-2 vaccine within the past six months, and pregnancy.
-Additional details regarding the inclusion/exclusion criteria, prohibited prior/concomitant therapies, and study assessments are provided in the Supplementary Appendix.
+Additional details regarding the inclusion/exclusion criteria, prohibited prior/concomitant therapies, and study assessments are provided in the Supplementary Appendix and protocol at nejm.org.

 Treatment and Randomization